 In 2013, UNICEF and partners plan for:

-children under 5 at risk of acute malnutrition access nutrition services
+children under 5 with acute malnutrition to access outpatient therapeutic treatment

-children affected by acute watery diarrhoea have access to lifesaving curative interventions
+children affected by acute watery diarrhoea to access lifesaving curative interventions

-people provided with safe water per agreed-upon standards
+people (including approximately 579,120 children) to be provided with safe water per agreed-upon standards

 2013 requirements (US$)